lpego/ExperNet/README.md

 # ExperNet data wrangling

-> ⚠️ All the below assumes you are running Windows.
+> ⚠️ All the below assumes you are running Windows 10.

 ## Requirements

  - You need to have git installed. run ``git`` in the terminal; if the command is not recognized install [git](https://github.com/git-guides/install-git).
- - You need to have Anaconda or other package manager installed.
-Run ``conda info`` in the terminal; if the command is not recognized install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html).
+ - You need to have Mamba or another python package manager installed.
+Run ``conda info`` in the terminal; if the command is not recognized, install [Mamba](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe); if this link does not work, navigate to Mamba's install page [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) and follow the instructions.
  - You need to have FFMPEG installed.
-Run ``ffmpeg`` in the terminal; if the command is not recognized install [FFMPEG](https://ffmpeg.org/download.html#build-windows).
+Run ``ffmpeg`` in the terminal; if the command is not recognized, install [FFMPEG](https://ffmpeg.org/download.html#build-windows).

+When prompted during installs, choose "Install just for me", and leave all the options to default.

-## Install
+## Install this repository

 1. Open a terminal in the folder where you want to copy this repository.
+    > 📝 If you don't know how to open a terminal in a specific folder in Windows, see [here](https://superuser.com/questions/339997/how-to-open-a-terminal-quickly-from-a-file-explorer-at-a-folder-in-windows-7)
 2. Copy-paste and run the following code:
     ``` bat
     git clone https://github.com/lpego/ExperNet.git